hbcheng7/CSE185_FinalProject/README.md

 ```bash
 python peakFinder.py lab5-benchmark/tagdirs/Sox2/ lab5-benchmark/tagdirs/input/ -O example.bed
 ```
+Compare the BED file output by loading it in IGV to visualize peak locations.
+See # Benchmarking for more details

 # File Format:
 The output file format is going to be a BED file.
 For each peak, it will give the chromosome number, a start and end position, as well as their respective p-values.